The Little Vampire 3D: Cast

+Production

+The film is a Dutch-German-Danish co-production by First Look, Comet Film and A. Film in association with Cool Beans, Telescreen and Rothkirch Cartoon Film.
+While much of the film´s animation was done at A. Film, Studio Rakete and Ambient Entertainment handled some parts of the animation and character modeling alongside the final result for the film, as the visual effects, compositing, stereoscopics and color grading are handled by Storm Post Production.

+The United Kingdom theatrical and DVD versions were cut by 29 seconds in order to remove a scene involving electricity in order to achieve a U rating from the BBFC.
 Jim Carter and Alice Krige reprised their roles from the 2000 live-action adaptation of The Little Vampire.

 Release

 The film had its world premiere in the Netherlands on 5 October 2017.
-It was released in Germany, Denmark and Italy on 26 October, and in the UK on 25 May 2018.
+It was released in Germany, Denmark and Italy on 26 October, and in the United Kingdom on 25 May 2018.
 It received 19,767 admissions in Danish cinemas, and had a worldwide gross of $13,808,590.
-The UK theatrical and DVD versions were cut by 29 seconds in order to remove a scene involving electricity in order to achieve a U rating from the BBFC.

 The film received generally negative reviews from critics, and on review aggregator Rotten Tomatoes the film holds a score of 14% based on 14 critical reviews, indicating a "rotten" score.